petrizhang/crisp/README.md

 This gives users a chance to process code as data(lists), which makes meta-programming easier.

 ### Crisp
-The two core features make Lisp elegant are:
+In conclusion, the two most important features make Lisp elegant are:
 1. Lisp exposes the AST structure(lists) directly to users.
-2. Lisp provides tools(list processing functions) for users to easily process AST(lists).
+2. Lisp provides tools(macros and list processing functions) for users to easily access and process AST(lists).

 #### Feature 1
 We found that feature 1 is natural in C++ templates, because C++ templates are very similar to lists and